-- In 2018 £NIL (2017 £NIL) was paid to Governors for travel expenses.
-No remuneration a) was paid to Governors by the Foundation, nor were any expenses re-imbursed to Governors by payment to a third party (2017 - £NIL). - b) Governors were not involved in any transactions, except where the Foundation made grants to charities with which a Governor was involved but had no significant influence in that charity's management.
+- a) In 2019 £NIL (2018 £NIL) was paid to Governors for travel expenses.
+No remuneration was paid to Governors by the Foundation, nor were any expenses re-imbursed to Governors by payment to a third party (2018 £NIL). - b) Governors were not involved in any transactions, except where the Foundation made grants to organisations with which a Governor is involved.
 In those cases, the Governor involved did not vote.
-The exception to this is for the following two grants: i.
-Grant made to Dog Kennel Hill Primary School for £1,000, where Mrs Amien-Cloete is the Executive Head. ii.
-Grant made to Bankside Residents Forum for £1,540, where Mr Eden is a director The Governor involved did not vote in either case.
+This was the situation for the following grants: - i.
+Grant made to Rotherhithe Primary School for £1,000, where Mrs Amien-Cloete is the Head and Mr Eden is a Governor. - ii.
+Grant made to Bede House for £1,000, where Mr McNally's IT company is a supplier. - iii.
+Grant made for a football club run by Living Bankside for £2,000, where Mr Eden is a director.